v4build/Review-Image-AltText/README.md

-# ChromeDev
-Content about Chrome web extensions.

-## Privacy Policy - Review Image Alt Text
+# Privacy Policy - Review Alt Text

+Last updated: 16th Aug, 2025 (minor edits)

 This Privacy Policy describes how the <strong><a href="https://chromewebstore.google.com/detail/review-image-alt-text/lgbpecaalejnpibeemnpellkiofhgpak" target="_blank">Review Image Alt Text</a></strong> Chrome extension collects, uses, and protects your information.
 We are committed to protecting your privacy and ensuring transparency in our data practices.

 ### Information Collection and Use